PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ### Chassis upgrade

 We added a second level to the robot’s chassis to support our battery, the arduino, and a breadboard for our circuits.
-The breadboard allowed us to connect more components requiring more ground and power sources than are available directly on the Arduino.
-With a common ground and source on the breadboard, we were able to connect the line sensors to the Arduino.
+This second level allows us to mount the battery in a secure place and creates room for additions.
 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/20180910_213436.jpg" width="800"/>
     <font size="3">